User Guide

 Beyond logic, the platform is designed to fosters emotional connections among users.
 To achieve this goal, every argument and counter page features two dedicated sections:

-1. Life Stories: A space for users to share personal experiences related to the discussion.
+1. Life Stories: A space for users to share life experiences related to the post.

-2. Comments: An area for spontaneous thoughts and reactions.
+2. Comments: An area for spontaneous thoughts related to the post.

 These sections serve vital functions, including:

-• They help users get exposed to the real-world impacts of the arguments, as reported by firsthand witnesses.
+• They help users get exposed to the real-world impacts of submitted arguments and counters, as reported by firsthand witnesses.

 The result is a richer, more nuanced exchange of ideas.